Intimate relationship: Context

 The internet has become a popular avenue for meeting an intimate partner.

 Context, timing, and external circumstances influence attraction and whether an individual is receptive to beginning an intimate relationship.
-Individuals vary across the lifespan in feeling ready for a relationship, and other external pressures including family expectations, peers being in committed relationships, and cultural norms influence when people decide to pursue an intimate relationship.
+Readiness for a relationship varies across the lifespan, and external pressures such as family expectations, peers being in committed relationships, and cultural norms can affect when people decide to pursue an intimate relationship.

 Being in close physical proximity is a powerful facilitator for formation of relationships because it allows people to get to know each other through repeated interactions.
 Intimate partners commonly meet at college or school, as coworkers, as neighbors, at bars, or through religious community.
 Speed dating, matchmakers, and online dating services are more structured formats used to begin relationships.
 The internet in particular has significantly changed how intimate relationships begin as it allows people to access potential partners beyond their immediate proximity.
 In 2023, Pew Research Center found that 53% of people under 30 have used online dating, and one in ten adults in a committed relationship met their partner online.
 However, there remains skepticism about the effectiveness and safety of dating apps due to their potential to facilitate dating violence.